ffloyd/flows/README.md

 After `v1.0.0` even smallest backward incompatible change will bump major version. _No exceptions._

+Commit with a version bump should contain _only_ version bump and CHANGELOG.md update.

 ## Readme TODO: list of tasks to accomplish before